dorlib/tic-tac-toe/README.md

 # Golang Tic-Tac-Toe Game

-hello everyone! this is a terminal game using go.
+Hllo everyone! this is a terminal game using go.
 Ive made it while prepering for a job intreview in order to practise more go code.
 Hope you enjoy it and if you like it, give it a star !